DaviMF29/Fennec/README.md

 ## **Usage**

 Once the servers are running:
-1. Open your browser and navigate to: `http://localhost:5173` to access Wombat.
+1. Open your browser and navigate to: `http://localhost:5173` to access Fennec.
 2. Ensure the backend API is running at: `http://localhost:8080` if you want to use it with another database.

 ---